kosshi-net/voxplat/README.md

 # Voxplat

 A hybrid voxel rendering engine, written with C and OpenGL.
-The goal of this project is to make a engine capable of rendering a large amount of voxels on mid-tier graphics cards.
+The goal of this project is to make a voxel engine capable of rendering huge fully destructible scenes on reasonable desktop hardware.
 And maybe eventually a game.

-8192x512x8192 map with over 120 000 trees, rendered at 130fps on Radeon RX 480.
-128^3 chunks, 4.5 GB peak ram usage, FPS limited by draw calls.
+8192x512x8192 map with over 120 000 trees, rendered at 1920x1080 130fps on
+Radeon RX 480.
+Using 128^3 chunks, 4 GB peak ram usage, FPS limited by draw calls.

 ![Pretty picture](img/1.png?raw=true)
 ![Pretty picture](img/2.png?raw=true)